IroniumStudios/electron-chrome-extension-suit/README.md

 # electron-chrome-extensions-suit

-> Chrome extension API support for Electron, Chrome extension support for Electron, the original Project has been left un attended to so i decided to modernize it, enjoy :)
+> Chrome extension API support for Electron, now with Manefest V3 Support, originally the developer has not updated there project in a while so i decided to fork the project and add some modifications to it.

 Electron provides [basic support for Chrome extensions](https://www.electronjs.org/docs/api/extensions)  out of the box.
 However, it only supports a subset of APIs with a focus on DevTools.
 Concepts like tabs, popups, and extension actions aren't known to Electron.